bomctl/bomctl/README.md

 - [Kubernetes bom](https://github.com/kubernetes-sigs/bom) is a utility that lets you create, view and transform Software Bills of Materials (SBOMs). bom was created as part of the project to create an SBOM for the Kubernetes project.
 It enables software authors to generate an SBOM for their projects in a simple, yet powerful way.
 - [CycloneDX sbom-utility](https://github.com/CycloneDX/sbom-utility) was designed to be an API platform to validate, analyze and edit Bills-of-Materials (BOMs).
 Initially, it was created to validate either CycloneDX or SPDX-formatted BOMs against official, versioned JSON schemas as published by their respective standards communities.
+- [Hoppr](https://hoppr.dev/) is a Python plugin-based framework for collecting, processing, and bundling your software supply chain.
 - [sbommerge](https://github.com/anthonyharrison/sbommerge) merges two Software Bill of Materials (SBOMs) documents together.
 It supports SBOMs created in both SPDX and CycloneDX formats.

 ## Verifying Integrity